Download PDF file

 It is important the punctuation and style as follows: the authors and the year must be in boldface but not the dot after the year, the pages are listed according to type of publication and the titles of journals should be cited full, not abbreviated, start with an uppercase, without underlined, italics and bold.
 For non-indexed journals add the country of publication before volume.
-Books, book chapters and thesis must includes the city where were published.
+Books, book chapters and thesis must include the city where were published.
 Do not include edition number and corporate abbreviations, such as Ltda.
 Inc. Those articles in press must add the doi number (Digital Object Identifier).
 The thesis should indicate the degree, institution and their city.
-It is recommended cite postgraduate theses or electronic dissertation because of their availability on-line.
+It is recommended cite digital theses or electronic dissertation because of their availability on-line.

 The following examples will serve as reference: